-A floating apartment for oil workers in the North Sea collapses, killing 123 people, on this day in 1980.
+A floating apartment for oil workers in the North Sea collapses, killing 123 people, on March 30, 1980.

 The Alexander Kielland platform housed 208 men who worked on the nearby Edda oil rig in the Ekofisk field, 235 miles east of Dundee, Scotland.
 Most of the Phillips Petroleum workers were from Norway, although a few were American and British.
 The platform, held up by two large pontoons, had bedrooms, kitchens and lounges and provided a place for workers to spend their time when not working.
 At about 6:30 p.m. on March 30, most of the residents were in the platform’s small theater watching a movie.
 Although there were gale conditions in the North Sea that evening, no one was expecting that a large wave would collapse and capsize the platform.